Writing the City creative writing workshops

 The first hour is dedicated to a short lecture by either Joy or Brian on that workshop’s theme then various writing exercises the participants can do to heat up their creative energy.

-The next 30 minutes will be a guided walkabout into the neighborhood surrounding the workshop’s venue, where the participants will be able to use all their senses, even perhaps their sixth sense, to give them additional inspiration to enhance what they have been thinking and processing during the previous hour.
+The next 30 minutes will be a guided or independent walkabout into the neighborhood surrounding the workshop’s venue, where the participants will be able to use all their senses, even perhaps their sixth sense, to give them additional inspiration to enhance what they have been thinking and processing during the previous hour.

 The final 30 minutes will be dedicated to creating a draft of whatever format the participant chooses from the exercises and city walkabout.
 Whoever would like to share their creation is welcome to do so (either to the whole group or smaller groups).